 Since we were there for over 5 hours we each ordered a glass of wine, which to our surprise, they happily allowed.

 This is not a college party crowd like many clubs in Mykonos.
-The crowd was mostly young professionals in their late 20's, 30’s, and 40’s.
+You'll mostly find young professionals in their late 20's, 30’s, and 40’s.
 People danced and wandered around to the beat of the music.
 This is a great alternative for those looking for a club experience a little more “refined”.

-Scorpios is an absolute must experience and easily makes the list of the best things to do in Mykonos Greece.
-If you want that crazy party scene head to Paradise or Super Paradise beach.
+If you want that crazy party scene, head to Paradise or Super Paradise Beach.

 9. Kayak or catamaran tour